prebid/prebid-cache/README.md

 This section does not describe permanent API contracts; it just describes limitations on the current implementation.

 - This application does *not* validate XML.
 If users `POST` malformed XML, they'll `GET` a bad response too.
-- No more than 10 values are allowed in a single POST request
-- Each cached value must be less than 10 KB
+- The host company can set a max length on payload size limits in the application config.
+This limit will vary from vendor to vendor.

 ## Development

 ### Prerequisites

-[Golang](https://golang.org/doc/install) 1.8.3 or greater and [Glide](https://github.com/Masterminds/glide#install) must be installed on your system.
+[Golang](https://golang.org/doc/install) 1.9.1 or greater and [Dep](https://github.com/golang/dep#installation) must be installed on your system.

 ### Automated tests